Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Topological background and notations:

-\begin{rem} There is the natural orientation of the boundaries according to the orientation of the surfaces, and $\epsilon$ is an orientation of the boundary curves by assuming than the negative boundaries are oriented in the opposite direction compared to the standard orientation. \end{rem}
+is a map, non-constant on each connected component of $M$. \end{Def} As before, we use the notation $\bordo,\bordoc...$ for different categories of stable directed surfaces.
+A directed surface $\Mo$ defines in an obvious way an usual surface $M$ by forgetting the direction.
+By assumption, a direction divides the boundary into two non-empty sets, $\partial^\pm\Mo$.
+The positive boundary components $\partial^+\Mo$ are in some sense the outputs, and the negative boundary components $\partial^-\Mo$ are the inputs of the surface.
+If we denote $n^{\pm}=\#\partial^\pm\Mo\in \N^*$, a connected directed surface is characterized by a triple $(g,n^+,n^-)$.
+In the case of directed surfaces, there are two surfaces of first importance.
+They are the two pairs of pants $P_+$ and $P_-$, which are respectively of type $(0,2,1)$ and $(0,1,2)$.

-\paragraph{Decorations :} We will briefly use some decoration on the surfaces which are partition $\mu=(1^{\mu(1)},2^{\mu(2)},...)$ such that
+\begin{rem}[Orientation of the boundary components] A direction $\Mo$ on $M$ defines an orientation of the boundary components of $M$, as $M$ is oriented the boundary components are naturally oriented.
+We choose to orient the positive boundaries according to the orientation induced by $M$; and the negative boundaries, with the opposite orientation. \end{rem}